lachinov/brats2019/README.md

 ## Pre-trained model
-Download checkpoint with the following [link](https://drive.google.com/file/d/1YX5B3fV_g7eDMIr2Ow5cN0CGNNIYn4Y0/view?usp=sharing), where models directory name is 'models_sm_1' and model itself has the name 'only_seg'.
+Download checkpoint with the following [link](https://drive.google.com/file/d/1YX5B3fV_g7eDMIr2Ow5cN0CGNNIYn4Y0/view?usp=sharing), where the model has the name `brain-tumor-segmentation-0002`.

 ## How to perform prediction